tuongphantrue/reddit-top-post-emailer/README.md

 get repeat emails of the same top posts throughout the day.
 Let me know if you'd like a "don't re-send the same post" tracker added.

+Collapsible/foldable `r/subreddit` sections were tried three separate ways (HTML `<details>`, a CSS checkbox toggle, and CSS `:target` anchor links) and all three were confirmed non-functional in Gmail - the email always shows everything expanded as a result.
+This isn't fixable from the code side; it's how Gmail's message-body rendering handles (or strips) these techniques.

 ## Notes

 - GitHub Actions free tier includes 2,000 minutes/month for private repos —